-While the above efforts represent a comprehensive and coordinated effort to protect the public health of the state and implement Safeguarding California, there are gaps in the current endeavor.
-CDPH, as the lead agency for climate change adaptation in the public health sector has identified additional initiatives that are needed to fill current gaps in the implementation of California's adaptation strategy:
+While existing efforts represent a comprehensive effort to protect the public health of the state and implement Safeguarding California, there are gaps in the current endeavor.
+CDPH, as the lead agency for climate change adaptation in the public health sector has identified additional actions where State leadership is needed to fill current gaps in the implementation of California's adaptation strategy.